- 1 Introduction

 uBlock Origin configuration

-Once the uBlock icon is on your tool-bar, click it to reveal the pop-up UI, then click the dark colored title-bar at the top to reveal the configuration UI:
+Once the uBlock icon is on your tool-bar, click it to reveal the main interface, then click the black title-bar at the top to reveal the configuration UI:

 Note that we are not enabling the ‘I am an advanced user’ option since all dynamic filtering will be handled by uMatrix.